Boburmirzo/neondb-tenant-chat-accelerator/README.md

 ### Prerequisites

-- Neon Database: Create a Neon resource on [Azure](https://fyi.neon.tech/azureportal) (or directly via the [Neon Console](https://console.neon.tech/)), if you haven't already provisioned it together with other Azure resources.
-After creating the instance, set up the required database schemas by running the SQL scripts located in the `data` folder.

-- Access the [Neon instance](https://console.neon.tech) and run the SQL queries from the [data folder](/data/schema.sql) to set up the database schema.
-These include tables like `chat_threads`, `chat_messages`, `personas`, `extensions`, `documents`, and `prompts`.
+- Neon Account: Create a Neon account on [Neon Console](https://console.neon.tech/) or via the [Azure](https://fyi.neon.tech/azureportal).
+If you have created your Azure resources using the [Deployment Options](#deployment-options) in this repo, it will create automatically Neon instance on Azure.

-- Identity Provider: For local development, you have the option of using a username/password.
+- Identity Provider (Optional): For local development, you do not need it.
 If you prefer to use an Identity Provider, [follow the instructions](/docs/add-identity.md) to configure one.

 ### Steps

 1. Change directory to the `src` folder
-2. Rename the file `.env.example` to `.env.local` and populate the environment variables based on the deployed resources in Azure.
+2. Rename the file `.env.example` to `.env.local` and populate the environment variables (At least Azure OpenAI service to test out AI Chat feature).
+3. Retrive the Neon API Key: Create [create a new API Key](https://neon.tech/docs/manage/api-keys#creating-api-keys) and set it in the `.env.local ` file to the value of `NEON_API_KEY`.
-3. Install npm packages by running `npm install`
+4. Install npm packages by running `npm install`
-4. Start the app by running `npm run dev`
+5. Start the app by running `npm run dev`
+6. It automatically creates a new database for the dev user on Neon database and populates schemas from `./data/schema.sql` SQL file used in the application.
-5. Access the app on [http://localhost:3000](http://localhost:3000)
+7. Access the app on [http://localhost:3000](http://localhost:3000)

 You should now be prompted to login with your chosen OAuth provider.